Skip to main content

 I'm currently employed as the Director of the Human-Computer Interaction Masters level programs in the Computer Science Department at the State University of New York, based in Oswego.

-For the last few years I worked as Associate Professor of Computer Games and Digital Media, in the School of Creative Media at RMIT University in Melbourne, Australia.
+Before joining the faculty at SUNY Oswego, I worked as Associate Professor of Computer Games and Digital Media, in the School of Creative Media at RMIT University in Melbourne, Australia.
 I also worked for a year as Director of Virtual Simulation undertaking consultancy for Laurentian University in Canada.
-Previous to this I was a lecturer in the prestigeous Mixed Reality Laboratory in the School of Computer Science and IT at the University of Nottingham in the UK.
+Previous to this I was a lecturer in the prestigious Mixed Reality Laboratory in the School of Computer Science and IT at the University of Nottingham in the UK.

 Research